Audit Committee Charter

 4. Minutes and Reports to the Board.
 The Audit Committee shall maintain minutes of its meetings and records relating to those minutes.
 Following each meeting and whenever so requested by the Board, the Audit Committee shall report to the Board on the Audit Committee's activities, findings and recommendations.

 5. Rules and Procedures.
-Except as expressly provided in this Audit Committee Charter, the Company's by-laws, the Partnership's Second Amended and Restated Agreement of Limited Partnership, the Partnership's Corporate Governance Guidelines or as otherwise provided by applicable laws and regulations and the rules of the NYSE, the Audit Committee shall fix its own rules and procedures.
+Except as expressly provided in this Audit Committee Charter, the Company's by-laws, the Partnership's Third Amended and Restated Agreement of Limited Partnership, the Partnership's Corporate Governance Guidelines or as otherwise provided by applicable laws and regulations and the rules of the NYSE, the Audit Committee shall fix its own rules and procedures.

 IV.
 DUTIES AND POWERS OF THE AUDIT COMMITTEE